rackerlabs/rackspace-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 ### Prepare an image offline using XenServer

-If you are preparing an image specifically for use in the Rackspace Open Cloud, we recommend that you prepare it offline using a local installation of XenServer.
+If you are preparing an image specifically for use in the Rackspace Open Cloud, we recommend that you prepare it offline by using a local installation of XenServer.

 For instructions for preparing an image on Linux, see [Create a server image